Bookmark Print Page

 3. If a student fails to comply by the required dates for updating immunizations, then the local school authority shall exclude the student from school until such time the student presents proof of having received needed immunizations.

 Some students with special needs or medical conditions may require the administration of medication during the school day.
 Medications are limited to those required during school hours and necessary for maintaining an optimal state of health for academic success.
-Self-administration of medications, with supervision by the school nurse, is expected at the high school level: facilitating self-reliance and student responsibility.

 Written permission for prescribed or non-prescribed (OTC) medications at school must be renewed annually.